vega28/hb_project/README.md

 ### Overview

-This personal library app allows users to log and organize their media into collections.
-Users can set and track progress to goals, share ratings and reviews, and visualize their media consumption in various ways.
+This personal library app allows users to log, review, and organize their media into collections.
+NTH features: users can share their media, visualize their media consumption in various ways, and set and track progress to goals.

 ### Technologies required (besides typical Hackbright tech stack)